Staxry/taskmasterbot/replit.md

   - All cancel/skip keyboards

 This ensures users can exit to main menu from any point in the workflow without getting stuck.

+- **Chat clearing**: When returning to main menu or canceling operations, previous messages are now deleted to keep chat clean and organized.
+FSM states are properly cleared.